FCPH provides COVID vaccination update - The Record Herald

 As of Nov.
-8, 11,989 individuals in Fayette County have received at least one dose of the COVID-19 vaccine.
-This is 48% of the eligible population (12 and older).
+15, 12,035 individuals in Fayette County have received at least one dose of COVID-19 vaccine.
+This is 44% of the eligible population (5 and older).

-The number of individuals who have completed the vaccination series is 11,202, or 45% of the eligible population.
-Booster doses have been given to 1,195 individuals.
-Statewide, 65% of the eligible population has started the vaccination series and 61% has completed it.
-As of last week, children ages 5 and up are eligible to receive a COVID vaccination.
+The number of individuals who have completed the vaccination series is 11,259, or 39% of the eligible population.
+Booster doses have been given to 1,865 individuals.
+Statewide, 60% of the eligible population has started the vaccination series and 55% has completed it.

 Since Jan.
-1, 2021, there have been 34,525 hospitalizations for COVID-19 of individuals who were not fully vaccinated, and 1,862 hospitalizations for fully vaccinated individuals.
-There have been 10,653 deaths of individuals who were not fully vaccinated and 490 deaths of individuals who were fully vaccinated.
+1, 2021, there have been 35,674 hospitalizations for COVID-19 of individuals who were not fully vaccinated, and 1,941 hospitalizations for fully vaccinated individuals.
+There have been 11,151 deaths of individuals who were not fully vaccinated, and 510 deaths of individuals who were fully vaccinated.

 Public Health recommendations